Runbow

 Runbow is a platform racing video game made for the Wii U and later ported to Microsoft Windows, New Nintendo 3DS, Xbox One, PlayStation 4, and Nintendo Switch.
-Runbow was developed by Canadian indie team 13AM Games as their debut title, releasing it on 27 August 2015 in North America, 3 September 2015 in Europe, and 23 October 2015 in Australasia.
-The game was later released in Japan on 25 November 2015, courtesy of Cross Function.
+Runbow was developed by Canadian independent video game developer 13AM Games as their debut title, releasing it on 27 August 2015 in North America, 3 September 2015 in Europe, and 23 October 2015 in Australasia.
+The game was released in Japan on 25 November 2015.

 Gameplay

 Runbow is a multiplayer-focused platformer in which players aim to be the first to reach a trophy at the end of each level.
 Players can perform a double jump as well as perform attacks to defeat enemies or gain extra reach whilst jumping.
-The background of each level constantly shifts between a cycle of colors, causing obstacles of the same color as the background, such as blockades and spikes, to disappear.
+The background of each level constantly shifts between a cycle of colors, causing platforms and obstacles of the same color as the background, such as blockades and spikes, to disappear.
 By using the Wii Remote's connectivity to utitlise the Wii Nunchuk or Wii Classic Controllers in addition to itself, the game is capable of supporting up to nine players.
-The game will support many features such as achievements, time trials, a special mode called "Master the Bowhemoth", and many more.
-There is also character customization, as well as other modes that are not racing-focused, such as "King of the Hill" and "Arena".
+The game supports features such as achievements, time trials, a special mode called "Master the Bowhemoth", and many more.
+There is character customization, as well as other modes that are not racing-focused, such as "King of the Hill" and "Arena".